Small for Gestational Age

 Prevention

-Modifiable risk factors should be managed to help prevent SGA, including promoting smoking cessation and optimising maternal disease.
+Modifiable risk factors should be addressed, including smoking cessation support and optimising maternal medical conditions.

 Surveillance